 The Shops at Jax Brewery, located in what once was the largest independent brewery in the South built in 1891, combine a riverfront location with a portfolio of national and local brands including Chico's and Gumbo Kids.
 The property has four floors of shops, cafes and boutiques, with the top floor offering some pretty spectacular views of the city.
 A few of the shops offer witty screen print t-shirts with local sayings and attractions that are sure to be a hit.
 Home Team Sportswear is a great place to pick up New Orleans Saints memorabilia.
 There's also an emphasis on local artisan jewelry.

 While offering similar types of shops, the Royal Street experience differs significantly from Magazine Street.
-First, located a block away from Bourbon street, the area is more reminiscent of a European 19th century city, with horse drawn carriages and cobblestone providing the ambiance.
-Higher end jewelry, art and antique shops are the specialty on this strip, which also has a handful of very nice hotels.
+First, located a block away from Bourbon street, the area is more reminiscent of a European 19th-century city, with horse-drawn carriages and cobblestone providing the ambiance.
+Higher-end jewelry, art and antique shops are the specialties on this strip, which also has a handful of very nice hotels.
 And there are constant reminders that the French Quarter is a living neighborhood, as you pass an elementary school, a vet's office and a supermarket.
 The heart of the street is closed to car traffic during the day, making it an easy pedestrian destination.